Typical swimming speed is about 12 miles per hour. Short bursts are possible

 to a marine mammal such as the dolphin because it allows the animal to spend a portion of its swimming time out of the water

 where there is less drag or resistance against its body.
 Thus, it allows the animal to achieve faster swimming speeds.
-It

-may, indirectly, also provide more time for the animal to view its environment above the surface and may provide a fun
+more time for the animal to view its environment above the surface and may provide a fun activity for the dolphin.
+This behavior,

-activity for the dolphin.
-This behavior, when associated with a ship's wake, is termed "bow riding", another form of porpoising.
+when associated with a ship's wake, is termed "bow riding", another form of porpoising.

 Social Interactions

-A major part of the dolphin's day is spent in social behaviors.
-Social interactions between dolphins
+A major part of the dolphin's day is spent

-may include rubbing, touching pectoral fins, nursing, mating, and synchronous displays (performing behaviors together
+in social behaviors.
+Social interactions between dolphins may include rubbing, touching pectoral fins, nursing, mating,

-such as bows).
-Athletic behaviors may include breaching (a form of a bow), porpoising and spy hopping (the dolphin's head
+and synchronous displays (performing behaviors together such as bows).
+Athletic behaviors may include breaching (a form of

-rising vertically out of the water to look around).
-Dolphins appear to prefer association with other particular dolphins
+a bow), porpoising and spy hopping (the dolphin's head rising vertically out of the water to look around).
+Dolphins appear

-and also appear to recognize each other even after being separated for long periods of time.
+to prefer association with other particular dolphins and also appear to recognize each other even after being separated for

-Aggressive behaviors are used to establish dominance in the pod, a sign
+Aggressive behaviors are used to establish dominance

-of frustration or annoyance, or a response to aggression from others.
-Agression is used as a tool to manage relationships
+in the pod, a sign of frustration or annoyance, or a response to aggression from others.
+Agression is used as a tool to manage

-dolphins) associate various body positions with what another animal is about to do.
-Aggression is one of those predictors
+Most animals (including dolphins) associate various body positions with what another animal is about to do.
+Aggression is

-of behavior.
+one of those predictors of behavior.

 In the following video a 19 month old female dolphin calf is attempting to assert herself with her mother nearby.